kchens/kchens.github.io/pages/words/06_16_2014_The_Odin_Project_Flight_Booker.md

 ######Seeding your database
 Before we create the view to show the available flights to our customers, you need to create a database of flights.
 How do you do that?
 Well, go to your `db/seed.rb`.

-Inside this file, you'll need to first clear out to database -- just to make sure there are any lingering database objects.
+Inside this file, you'll need to first clear out the database -- just to make sure there aren't   any lingering database objects.
 To do that, type `[model name].delete_all`.

 Then, you can start creating flights and airports.
 Here is the full file: